andreafabrizi/DNSProxy/README.md

 * published an improved Varnish configuration

 #### Version 1.01 - April 2015:
-* HTTPS support (even more privacy)
+* HTTPS support over legacy non-DoH HTTP (even more privacy)
 * Pseudo-Multithreading listener/responder
-* Better nginx/polipo setup ? [ not anymore useful with HTTP/2 ]
+* Better nginx/polipo setup but not anymore useful when switching to HTTP/2
-* Stack size option (deprecated)
+* Stack size option being deprecated, no valid use-case to keep such
-* Soon to add TCP listener/responder logic
+* Drafting addition of TCP listener logic
 * Some issue to set the proper ETag on polipo

 #### Version 0.99 - July 2014: